clarabisiaux/esme-pbl/README.md

 How can a user verify the code works?

 - Run the application using `python main.py`.
-- Choose a game mode (Player vs Player or Player vs AI).
+- Choose a game mode (Player vs Player or Player vs AI or AI vs AI).
 - Play by clicking on the grid.

 Happy Path demonstration: